obber/distraction_free/README.md

 If you download the file elsewhere, adjust any file paths as needed for the instructions below.

 ## Customize Which Sites to Disable
-To customize, open distraction_free.sh in a text editor and replace facebook and youtube or append to the variable with whatever tickles your fancy.
+To customize, open distraction_free.sh in a text editor and replace facebook and youtube (lines 5 and 6) or append to the variable with whatever tickles your fancy.

 ## To Run
 To turn it on: